mnie-fallback/MNie.github.io/_posts/2017-12-13-migrationFromOldToNewProjectFile.md

 Problems that I encountered while migrating?
 * Generating the assemblyinfo based on the linked global files in the entire repository.
-In the case of my project, projects within the repository may have the same versions, by which they linked the same filesinfo and versioninfo files, in the case of a new csproj format the asseblyinfo file is automatically generated.
+In the case of my project, projects within the repository may have the same versions, by which they linked the same fileinfo and versioninfo files, in the case of a new csproj format the asseblyinfo file is automatically generated.
 To disable automatic generation, you have to add the following line at the beginning of the file csproj,

 ```xml
 <PropertyGroup>